Combinatorial description of the cohomology of the affine flag variety: Introduction

 \section{Introduction}

 Schubert calculus is a branch of algebraic geometry introduced by Hermann Schubert, in order to solve various counting problems of projective geometry.
 Schubert studied geometric objects, now called Schubert varieties, which are certain closed varieties in a Grassmannian.
 The intersection theory of these varieties can be studied via the product structure of the cohomology of the Grassmannian by the solution of Hilbert's Fifteenth problem.
 Schubert varieties give Schubert classes, elements in the Schubert basis of the cohomology of the Grassmannian, and the Schur functions are polynomial representatives of the Schubert classes.
-Therefore, Schur functions play an important rule understanding Schubert calculus.
-For example, the product structure constants in the cohomology ring of the Grassmannian can be identified with some structure constants of Schur functions.
-Since then, a lot of mathematicians have defined and studied polynomial representatives for Schubert classes in various cohomological theories of varieties such as Grassmannian and flag varieties.\\
+Therefore, Schur functions play an important role in understanding Schubert calculus.
+Generalizing this phenomena, many mathematicians have defined and studied polynomial representatives for Schubert classes in various cohomology theories of varieties such as Grassmannians and flag varieties.\\

 Affine Schubert calculus is a generalization of Schubert calculus for the affine Grassmannian and the affine flag variety instead of the Grassmannian and the flag variety.
 The (equivariant) homology of the affine flag variety and the affine Grassmannian can be identified with the nilHecke ring and the Peterson subalgebra by the work of Kostant, Kumar, and Peterson \cite{KK86,Pet97} providing an algebraic framework to understand the homology.
 The combinatorial theory of the affine Schubert calculus was facilitated and studied extensively since Lam \cite{Lam08} showed that the affine Schur functions and the $k$-Schur functions are polynomial representatives of the Schubert classes in the cohomology and the homology of the affine Grassmannian associated to $SL(n)$.
-Note that $k$-Schur functions are introduced by Lapointe, Lascoux, and Morse during the study of the Macdonald positivity conjecture, suggesting that a full development of the combinatorics in affine Schubert calculus will be substantial to understand the Macdonald theory as well.
-For an introduction to the affine Schubert calculus, see \cite{LLMSSZ}.\\
+Note that $k$-Schur functions were introduced by Lapointe, Lascoux, and Morse \cite{LLM03} during the study of the Macdonald positivity conjecture, suggesting that a full development of the combinatorics in affine Schubert calculus will be substantial to understand the Macdonald theory as well.
+For more details about the affine Schubert calculus, see \cite{LLMSSZ}.\\